What actually works for muscle recovery—and what doesn’t

 Whole Body Cryotherapy

 Whole Body Cryotherapy, in which a person enters a chamber with sub-zero temperatures for no more than a few minutes, is essentially a high tech ice bath.
 The main difference is in the transfer of cold to your body.
 Water is able to store more heat for longer periods than air, which means it’s better able to cool you down.
 A study done that compares the two treatments—a traditional ice bath to whole body cryotherapy—found that a chilly soak reduces blood flow and tissue temperature better than the cryotherapy.

 What effect that has on your muscles is a different question, and subject to all the same conflicting results as a standard ice bath.
+Another, more recent study, published in 2019 in the European Journal of Applied Physiology, found that whole body cryotherapy was more effective than cold water immersion (an ice bath) at participants’ perception of pain and other responses after resistance training, though the study notes that “neither [intervention] was more effective than the placebo treatment at accelerating recovery.”
 At-home polar plunges do come at a far cheaper cost, though; depending on the area, entering a cryotherapy chamber could cost you about $75 a pop.

 Foam Rollers

 Foam rollers are a permanent fixture in many athletes’ training regimens.
 It’s meant to work by inducing self-myofascial release, which is when the layer of tissue that sits on the outside of a muscle loosens up.
-In some cases, muscle soreness can be brought on by tightened fascia, And pressing on it is meant to relax that grip.
+In some cases, muscle soreness can be brought on by tightened fascia, and pressing on it is meant to relax that grip.
 This is thought to improve range of motion around a joint and reduce DOMS.

 Unfortunately, whether or not this actually improves athletic performance or muscle recovery isn’t clear.
 The majority of the research done on foam rollers doesn’t show any positive benefits on performance during the recovery process, says Dabbs.

 Newer foam rollers have vibrating components, which are meant to combine the pressure and benefit of a massage with the help of vibration technology.
-One recent study found that the vibrating foam rollers increased participants’ pain tolerance.
+One recent study, published in January 2019 in the Journal of Sport Rehabilitation, found that the vibrating foam rollers increased participants’ pain tolerance.
 Others, though have found no difference between vibrating and non-vibrating foam rollers.
 However, vibrating foam rollers have only come out in the past couple of years and there just might not be enough vigorous studies done yet, to know for sure.

 Compression Tights